Register by August 26, 2024 - space is limited

-Within a few days after registering, you will receive a confirmation email with a program fee invoice from Alicia Blodgett.
+Within a few days after registering, you will receive a confirmation email from Alicia Blodgett.

 Question Title